dynamsoft-docs/capture-vision-docs-mobile/programming/android/user-guide/mrz.md

     }
     ```

-3. Initialize settings via a MRZ scanning template.

-    ````java
-    try {
-        mRouter.initSettingsFromFile("MRZScanner.json");
-    } catch (CaptureVisionRouterException e) {
-        throw new RuntimeException(e);
-    }
-    ```

-4. Override `MainActivity.onResume` and `MainActivity.onPause` functions to start/stop video MRZ scanning.
+3. Override `MainActivity.onResume` and `MainActivity.onPause` functions to start/stop video MRZ scanning.
 After scanning starts, the SDK will automatically recognize and parse the text in the MRZ area from the video frame, and send the parsed MRZ result to the callback function.

     ```java
     import com.dynamsoft.dce.CameraEnhancerException;